shleee47/SKT-Realtime/README.md

 ### 1. Install the conda environment
 ```
 cd SKT-Realtime/
-conda install --file packagelist.txt
+conda install --file pyvad_list.txt
 ```
 ### 2. Set the microphone index.
-If you run the code (realtime_final.py), you can check the microphone index.
+- If you run the code (./SKT-Realtime/realtime_final.py), you can check the microphone index.
-Set up the microphone index in the code (realtime_final.py line104)
+- Set up the microphone index in the code (line104)
 ![image](https://user-images.githubusercontent.com/57610448/130018053-5c8a48f4-50fa-4420-9a7d-3bacba97fc2e.png)